freelawproject/juriscraper/README.rst

 Deployment
 ==========

-Deployment to PyPi should happen automatically when a tagged version is pushed to master in the format v*.*.*
+Deployment to PyPi should happen automatically when a tagged version is pushed to master in the format v*.*.*.
+If you do not have push permission on master, this will also work for merged, tagged pull requests.
+Simply update setup.py, tag your commit with the correct tag (v.*.*.*), and do a PR with that.

 If you wish to create a new version manually, the process is: